YaqiangCao/cLoops2/README.md

 - [tracPre.py](https://github.com/YaqiangCao/cLoops2/blob/master/scripts/tracPre.py): pre-process the raw reads of FASTQ files of Trac-looping data to the reference genome and obtain the unique PETs with quality control results.

-- [tracPre2.py](https://github.com/YaqiangCao/cLoops2/blob/master/scripts/tracPre2.py): pre-process the raw reads of FASTQ files of Hi-Trac data to the reference genome and obtain the unique PETs with quality control results.
+- [tracPre2.py](https://github.com/YaqiangCao/cLoops2/blob/master/scripts/tracPre2.py): pre-process the raw reads of FASTQ files of Hi-TrAC data to the reference genome and obtain the unique PETs with quality control results.

 -----
 ------